maelfabien/maelfabien.github.io/_pages/da_training.md

 [Introduction to Python's environment](https://maelfabien.github.io/da_tuto/python) : Why is Python popular?
 How to install it?
 How to start programming?

+[Advice for your journey](https://maelfabien.github.io/da_tuto/python_before) : Some important pieces of advice for your journey towards programming and data analysis.

-[Basics of Python programming](https://maelfabien.github.io/da_tuto/python2) : An in-depth introduction to Python programming essentials.
+[Basics of Python programming](https://maelfabien.github.io/da_tuto/python2) : An introduction to Python programming essentials.

+[Data structures](https://maelfabien.github.io/da_tuto/python3) : Learn what lists, tuples, set and dictionaries are.

+[Manipulating strings](https://maelfabien.github.io/da_tuto/python4) : Handling textual data requires to know some basic functions.

 [Functions and classes in Python]() : Todo